cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ## Aggregation {#sec-vdaf-aggregate}

-Once an Aggregator holds validated output shares for a batch of measurements (where batches are defined by the application), it combines them into a share of the desired aggregate result.
+Once an Aggregator holds output shares for a batch of measurements (where batches are defined by the application), it combines them into a share of the desired aggregate result.
 This algorithm is performed locally at each Aggregator, without communication with the other Aggregators.

 * `Vdaf.out_shares_to_agg_share(agg_param: AggParam, output_shares: